-All investment securities pledged to the County are held in a third-party safekeeping account by an institution designated as primary agent.
+All investment securities pledged to the County are held in a third-party safekeeping account by an institution designated as primary agent thru and in collaboration with the County's Depository Bank.
 The primary agent issues a safekeeping receipt to the County listing the specific instrument, rate, maturity and other pertinent information.